rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 use of the Entity-Component-System architecture of the bevy engine, any entity can become a `VerletPoint` and have physics applied to it.

-The lib also provides *sticks* which constraint the points in order to create strings or cloth.

-Modulable, you may customize the physics precision (iterations), the gravity, and the physics time step to use.
+The lib also provides *sticks* which constrains the points in order to create strings or cloth.
+With its modularity, you may customize the physics precision (iterations), the gravity, and the physics time step to use.

 Not yet available on crates.io, the lib will be released after a few missing features are provided: